What are Mucolytic Agents or Mucolytics

 Mucolytic Agents are drugs that are used to make the sputum thin and less viscid, so that it can be easily expectorated.

 Many patients with chest disease become dehydrated and adequate hydration with steam inhalation or aerosolized water inhalation can help to liquefy viscid sputum.

 Mucolytics help by liquefying thick secretions.

-Finally, oxygen should never be administered without adequate humidification as dry oxygen causes drying of the respiratory mucosa.
+Finally, oxygen should never be administered without adequate humidification as dry oxygen causes drying of respiratory mucosa. rolex replika

 Mucolytic Agents Uses